NLM-OCCS/nlmfedcred/docs/install.md

 ### From a PyPI repository

-If you have placed a python sdist or wheel into a custom PyPI respository, and properly configured pip to use that custom repository, then you can install this package as follows:
+If you have placed a python sdist or binary wheel into a custom PyPI respository, and properly configured pip to use that custom repository, then you can install this package as follows: